Houston Divorce Lawyers

 The divorce lawyers of Holmes, Diggs & Sadler have built a reputation as knowledgeable, compassionate, and trusted legal counsel to their clients in Houston who are going through a divorce or are dealing with sensitive family matters.
 We know that this is a trying time in your life, and you need the assistance and advice of someone who understands this process and has navigated it successfully in the past.

 Whether you are trying to end your marriage amicably, or if you are anticipating a bitter battle with your soon-to-be ex-spouse, we have the knowledge and experience you need on your side.
 Many issues need to be resolved before the two of you can move on with your lives, including property division, custody of children, and potential spousal support must be discussed and decided before the process can be finalized.
 We are there for you every step of the way, and during this difficult time, you can rest easy knowing that our Houston divorce attorneys are actively fighting for your best interests every step of the way.
-You can call us at (713) 802-1777, fill out a contact form on our site, or chat with us live.
+You can call us at (713) 802-1777 or fill out a contact form.
 We are ready to help you move on with your life, so call us now.

 Why Choose Holmes, Diggs & Sadler?